25 or 6 to 4: In popular culture

+The song was used in The Flash to introduce the older, alternate version of Bruce Wayne, played by Michael Keaton.

 Influence

-Jason Newsted, former bassist of Metallica, says that this song was the first rock or metal riff he ever learned to play.

-Paul Gilbert, former guitarist of Racer X and Mr. Big, says that a "really primitive version" of "25 or 6 to 4" was one of the first songs he taught himself to play on the guitar, using one string.
+Jason Newsted, former bassist of Metallica, said that this song was the first rock or metal riff he ever learned to play.
+Paul Gilbert, former guitarist of Racer X and Mr. Big, said that a "really primitive version" of "25 or 6 to 4" was one of the first songs he taught himself to play on the guitar, using one string.